dcajasn/Riskfolio-Lib/README.md

 ## Module Plans

-The plan for this modules is to add more functions that will be very useful to asset managers.
+The plan for this module is to add more functions that will be very useful to asset managers.

 * Mean Risk Worst Case Optimization (Min Max):